timescale/docs/promscale/visualize-data/apm-experience.md

 You can mount the dashboards in Grafana on startup using the configuration options in Grafana.
 For more information, see [Provisioning Grafana](grafana-dashboard-mounting).
-In that directory that is mounted to Grafana configuration, prefix `APM` to all the dashboards from [Promscale Github repository](promscale-github-dashboards).
+In the directory that is mounted to Grafana configuration, prefix `APM` to all the dashboards from [Promscale Github repository](promscale-github-dashboards).

 [promscale-grafana-dashboards]: https://grafana.com/orgs/promscale/dashboards